 - Note that "standard" lab coats are typically made from a polyester/cotton mix and are not suitable for work with flammables. - Laboratory coats must not be worn outside of a laboratory unless the individual is traveling directly to an adjacent laboratory work area. - Each person should have their personal lab coat, which they will receive as part of the PPE provided by UCSB to new lab workers.
 These laboratory coats must be appropriately sized for the individual and be buttoned to their full length.
 Laboratory coat sleeves must be of a sufficient length to prevent skin exposure while wearing gloves. - Lab coats must not be cleaned at home nor in public laundry facilities.
 Rather, a professional cleaning service must be used.
-See the information at the lab coat laundering drop off station in the MRL (near the restrooms on the first floor).
+Lab coat laundering drop off stations are at the Chemistry Storeroom (CHEM 1432) or Biological Sciences II (first floor, south side).
 Any clothing that becomes contaminated with hazardous materials must be decontaminated before it leaves the laboratory.
 If a lab coat is very heavily contaminated, it should be packaged safely and disposed of as hazardous waste.